niess/pumas-docs/docs/docs/installation.md

 ```bash
 git clone https://github.com/niess/pumas && cd pumas && make
 ```
-This will build PUMAS locally as a shared library (in `lib/libpumas.so`).
+This will build PUMAS locally (_in-source_) as a shared library:
+`lib/libpumas.so`.
 In addition, the examples can be built in the `bin` directory by further issuing `make examples`.
 {: .justify}
 </div>